HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Listening with all your senses, learning is a journey of mutual discovery

-Research in partnership with others is a collaborative act of gathering knowledge and information.
+Research in partnership with others is a collaborative effort that involves gathering knowledge and information.
 Research is going beyond the boundaries of the known.
-In Reggio Emilia, this is not about searchingon Google and repeating information; itt is a genuine interaction with the real world, an authentic search for relationships, meanings, creations and correlation.Seldom, if ever, is the first response or idea accepted when children are researching they often return to the same place, at different times and in different circumstances to deepen their understanding of their content.
+In Reggio, Emilia, this is not about searching on Google and repeating information; it is a genuine interaction with the real world, an authentic search for relationships, meanings, creations, and correlations.
+Seldom, if ever, is the first response or idea accepted when children are researching; they often return to the same place, at different times and in different circumstances, to deepen their understanding of the content.

 How is research as a critical activity linked with neuroscience?

 The research in Reggio Emilia is never extraneous but is grounded in what the children and educators are doing.
 It is real-life and contextual.
 This is an essential principle of design methodology, and the best innovation arrives when the focus is on fundamental issues, tangible goals, and real action (Leifert, Lewrick, & Link, 2020).
 When knowledge is not pre-packaged but explored personally and collaboratively, it will have more significance and fire vital neural messages.
 Hands-on action and self-generated thought are more memorable.
 The brain is naturally curious.
 It is always on the lookout for what is novel.
-Anything that has become routine or predictable has been submerged into automation.
+Anything that has become routine or predictable has been automated.
 Resourcing children to be curious and inventive keeps the brain awake and active.

 7. The Hundred Languages of Expression